 “ChemE Public Service and Outreach – is exclusively dedicated to mobilizing the student community in the department of Chemical Engineering in MIT to volunteer in the neighboring communities in Boston and Cambridge.
-It is generously funded by Prof. Paula Hammond, the Department Head of Chemical Engineering.
+It is generously funded by Prof. Paula Hammond, Institute Professor and Department Head.

 The initiative is to foster a greater sense of community among ChemE students through public service while involving students from a variety of countries of origin, cultures, backgrounds and seniority within the department.
 It’s not only a great way to get to know people in the department, but also to meet a diverse range of Bostonians with whom students do not normally interact.
 Volunteers meet and provide service along with various organizations all over the Boston area who are involved in acts of community service.

 We have initiated the following active collaborations independently:

 - Daily Table (Non-profit grocery store in Dorchester)